flber/mx/pages/index.md

 Here is what I'm working on [{now}](now.html).

-And here are some blog(like) posts
+And here are some recent-ish pages (These are things which I either can't really categorize into the wiki, or are things I want to be easily seen)

 - 121120 [{Grimoire}](grimoire.html)
 - 081120 [{Recipes}](recipes.html)